PeterCamilleri/CX16/docs/virtual_machines.md

 special instructions to speed access?
 On the other hand, it may be desirable to use VM code libraries instead.

+On a slightly higher level, one could envision instructions or libraries that support devices on a more complex level than the simple I/O ports.
+An example could be to perform VIA setup or perhaps the VERA chip.

 6. How will the VM support unit testing?

 In the CX16 repository, unit test is done with a CPU simulator.
 Any VM will